-A Nielsen survey shows 92% of customers trust referrals from people they know, so the more brand awareness you can create, the better it is for your bottom line.
+A Nielsen survey on consumer trust in advertising showed 92% of customers trust referrals from people they know, so the more brand awareness you can create, the better it is for your bottom line.
 If you can find ways to get in front of your ideal customers and make your brand name seem like it’s everywhere, this will go a long way towards embedding your company’s products or services into people’s minds.

 Like everything else in marketing, there’s no one-size-fits-all approach to creating brand awareness for your business.
 What works for other startups and SaaS companies might not work for you, so it’s important to test and measure different strategies to find the ones that give you results.

 Build relationships on social media

 Business isn’t all about selling.
 By focusing on networking, building relationships, and engaging with your audience, you can create a culture of trust and interest with your brand at the center.
 This is why speaking with your target audience and showcasing your company culture on social media is one of the best ways to grow your brand awareness.

 The primary resources you need are time, patience, and a well thought out content strategy.